Democratic Lieutenant Governors Association

 The Democratic Lieutenant Governors Association (DLGA) is a Washington, D.C.–based organization founded in 2018, consisting of U.S. state and territorial lieutenant governors affiliated with the Democratic Party.
 The focus of the group is on electing Democratic lieutenant governors and candidates.
 The DGLA's Republican counterpart is the Republican Lieutenant Governors Association and it is not affiliated with the nonpartisan National Lieutenant Governors Association.

-Lieutenant Governor of Pennsylvania Austin Davis is the current chair, and Lieutenant Governor of Massachusetts Kim Driscoll is the current vice chair.
+Lieutenant Governor of Delaware Kyle Evans Gay is the current chair, and Secretary of State of Oregon (lieutenant governor equivalent) Tobias Read is the current vice chair.

 History

 2018 re-founding

 The position of lieutenant governor has had a reputation for its lack of clear responsibilities or duties beyond being the first in the line of succession to be governor in many states.
 The DLGA was re-founded by Democratic lieutenant governors in 2018 seeking to change this by forming a national organization backing liberal candidates for the post and then support their members in other elections, as many tend to run for another office.
 At the time of its founding, there were only 14 Democratic lieutenant governors in office compared to 31 Republicans, who had founded their own organization— the Republican Lieutenant Governors Association— in 2002.
 The DLGA sought to function like the Democratic Congressional Campaign Committee by funneling donations to candidates and coordinating messaging in the 2018 election and beyond.

 Justin Fairfax of Virginia served as the group's first chair, but resigned in 2019 after being accused of sexual assault.

 By 2020, the number of Democratic lieutenant governors increased from 14 to 24.
 The group's chair at the time, Kathy Hochul, focused strongly on recruiting and fundraising for candidates.

 Austin Davis of Pennsylvania was elected the group's chair unopposed and Kim Driscoll of Massachusetts as vice chair in December 2024.
 He celebrated the diversity of the DLGA's membership, which is predominantly women or people of color at 80% in 2024 compared to just 12 women and 4 people of color serving as governors.
 In 2025, Davis stated that the group would make a major push to support its members running for open gubernatorial and U.S. Senate elections in the 2026 United States elections.